Analysis | How Trump’s electoral loss compares to the prior 11 elections

 What is also true is that Trump did quite a bit worse than he did in 2016.
 In only eight states did he improve on his margin relative to his opponent.
 In those states, indicated with red lines below, he did an average of 1.1 points better than in 2016.
 In the states where he did worse, shown with blue lines, he did an average of 3.8 points worse.
 (States outlined in red flipped to Biden.)

 By plotting the margins back to 1976, you can get a sense for how states have evolved over time.
-But it’s a little misleading because the country overall might swing one way or the other, as in 2008, when Obama benefited from a backlash against George W. Bush and a tumbling economy.
+But it’s a little misleading because the country overall might swing one way or the other, as in 2008, when Obama benefited from backlash against George W. Bush and a tumbling economy.

 We can correct for that by showing each state’s margin relative to the national margin.
 And when we do that, we see some interesting shifts.